-Laurence Olivier was 41 when "Hamlet" was released.
-Eileen Herlie, who played Hamlet's mother Gertrude, was 30.
+Sir Laurence Olivier was forty-one when this movie was released.
+Eileen Herlie, who played Hamlet's mother Gertrude, was thirty.
 Herlie also played Gertrude on Broadway in 1964 with Richard Burton's Hamlet (1964), which was filmed and shown in a limited release.
-Whereas she was 11 years younger than her "son" when Hamlet was played by Olivier, she was seven years older than Burton.
+Whereas she was eleven years younger than her "son" when Hamlet was played by Olivier, she was seven years older than Burton.

 Greatly influenced by the inventive camera effects that Orson Welles and Gregg Toland pioneered in Citizen Kane (1941), and by the psychological reinterpretations of the play that were being floated at the time.

-This is the only major film version of "Hamlet" that entirely omits the characters Rosencrantz and Guildenstern.
-Laurence Olivier was severely criticized for leaving them out of the film, as they provide many opportunities for Hamlet to behave in a sarcastically humorous way toward them, and many felt that Olivier probably would have played these moments brilliantly.
-However, Olivier did retain a few of Guildenstern's lines ("put your discourse into some frame", etc.) and gave them to Polonius.
+This is the only movie version of "Hamlet" that entirely omits the characters Rosencrantz and Guildenstern.
+Sir Laurence Olivier was severely criticized for leaving them out of the movie, as they provide many opportunities for Hamlet to behave in a sarcastically humorous way toward them, and many felt that Olivier probably would have played these moments brilliantly.
+However, Olivier did retain a few of Guildenstern's lines ("put your discourse into some frame", et cetera) and gave them to Polonius.

-Laurence Olivier played the voice of Hamlet's father's ghost himself by recording the dialog and playing it back at a reduced speed, giving it a macabre quality.
-The role is often erroneously reported as being performed by Sir John Gielgud, perhaps because it does sound vaguely like him, but it has been said that Olivier actually disliked working with Gielgud in William Shakespeare films, and turned down his request to play the Chorus in Henry V (1944).
-If Gielgud had played the Ghost in Hamlet (1948), it would have been the first of three appearances (so to speak) as the character: Gielgud played the Ghost in Hamlet (1964) and ITV Saturday Night Theatre: Hamlet (1970).
+Sir Laurence Olivier played the voice of Hamlet's father's ghost by recording the dialogue and playing it back at a reduced speed, giving it a macabre quality.
+The role is often erroneously reported as being performed by Sir John Gielgud, perhaps because it does sound vaguely like him, but it has been said that Olivier actually disliked working with Gielgud in William Shakespeare movies, and turned down his request to play the Chorus in Henry V (1944).
+Gielgud later played the Ghost in Hamlet (1964) and ITV Sunday Night Theatre: Hamlet (1970).